 The first auditor shall be appointed by the Directors who shall also fill all vacancies occurring in the office of auditor.

-At each annual general meeting the Society shall appoint an auditor to hold office until he is re-elected or his successor is elected at the next annual general meeting.
+At each annual general meeting the Society shall appoint an auditor to hold office until they are re-elected or their successor is elected at the next annual general meeting.

 An auditor may be removed by ordinary resolution.